sigcsets/sigcse2022/pages/health_and_safety.md

 sidebar: health
 ---

-Current as of: December 17, 2021
+Current as of: February 16, 2022

 ## SIGCSE TS 2022 Is Planning for an In-Person Event & Remote Participation